 We are subject to reporting obligations under U.S. securities laws.
-Among other things, the United States Securities and Exchange Commission, or the SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, adopted rules requiring every public company, including us, to include a report from management on the effectiveness of its internal control over financial reporting in its annual report on Form 20-F starting in the annual report or its second fiscal year as a public company.
-In addition, beginning at the same time, an independent registered public accounting firm must attest to and report on the effectiveness of such public company's internal control over financial reporting.
-We were subject to these requirements for the first time with respect to our annual report on Form 20-F for the fiscal year ended December 31, 2012.
+Among other things, the United States Securities and Exchange Commission, or the SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, adopted rules requiring every public company, including us, to include a report from management on the effectiveness of its internal control over financial reporting in its annual report on Form 20-F starting in the annual report for its second fiscal year as a public company's internal control over financial reporting.
+We were subject to these requirements for the first time with respect to our annual report on Form 20-F for the first time with respect to our annual report on Form 20-F for the first laws.